mich4ld/passport-social/google/README.md

 ### Untested and not ready to use module - in early stage of development!

 ## Google strategy for Passport.js
 Easy to use Google strategy.
-It's just simply **Sign In With Google** implementation (https://developers.google.com/identity/gsi/web/guides/verify-google-id-token).
+It's just **Sign In With Google** implementation (https://developers.google.com/identity/gsi/web/guides/verify-google-id-token).

 ### Options
 - `clientID` (required) - required for idToken verification.